bibbox/app-phenotips-fair/README.md

 # phenotips-fair BIBBOX application

+A FAIR Data Point (FDP) helps the app PhenoTips to go FAIR (Findable, Accessible, Interoperable and Rusable).

 This container can be installed as [BIBBOX APP](https://bibbox.readthedocs.io/en/latest/ "BIBBOX App Store") or standalone.

 After the docker installation follow these [instructions](INSTALL-APP.md).